Yevhenii-Prodan/EntityFrameworkCore.SoftDelete/README.md

 }
 ```

-And make migration, it will add `IsDeleted` property to your entity.
+And make migration, it will add `DeletedDate` property (`DateTime?`) to your entity.

 And that's all you have to do.
 You just delete entities as usual, and
-instead of physical deleting it will set `IsDeleted` property to true.
+instead of physical deleting it will set to `DeletedDate` property current UTC date.

 You won't get this entities from your query or includes, but if you want - you can easy
 do it: